guanqun-yang/wordpress/_posts/2020-09-01-research-questions.md

         - Hypothesis: If the $K$ samples are all annotated by an oracle, then any *reasonably capable* model (needs more precise definition) can generalize well.
         - Tentative Experiment: If we replace the words in the list with their hypernyms, will the system performance drop?

-    - Life Long Learning
+    - Life Long and Continual Learning

         Suppose we have a generalizable model at time $t$ if we want the model to serve the users indefinitely.
 What are the strategies that make the model generalize well across time?

 - Data Distribution

     In machine learning theory, we often encounter concepts such as i.i.d.
 Understanding "distribution" for tabular data is straightforward, where the list of variables forms a joint distribution that predicts the label y.
 However, what could be considered a "distribution" for texts is less clear.
 Note that this is possible for images, for example, modeling the gray-scale images as a Dirichlet multimodal distribution that predicts digits from 0 to 9.

 # Special Issues